-Proverbs 28:8, echoes the same truth of 13:22 and ties into the previous point in the outline: One who increases his possessions by usury and extortion gathers it for him who will pity the poor (NKJ).
-In other words, the efforts of wicked people save perchance their blessing the righteous, eventually and surely amount to nothing for themselves.
+Proverbs 28:8 echoes the same truth of 13:22 and ties into the previous point in the outline: One who increases his possessions by usury and extortion gathers it for him who will pity the poor (NKJV).
+In other words, the efforts of wicked people, save perchance their blessing the righteous, eventually and surely amount to nothing for themselves.
 The fool in his rebellion against his Creator most assuredly will lose whatever he or she had.
-Job 27:16–17 further underscores the biblical primacy of this principle, Though he piles up silver like dust and prepares garments as plentiful as the clay, He may prepare it, but the just will wear it and the innocent will divide the silver.
-In fact, the biblical illustrations of the wicked’s wealth ending up in the storehouse of the righteous are numerous: Laban’s wealth ended up in Jacob’s hands (Genesis 31:1, 9, 16); the spoils of Egypt and Canaan’s for Israel (Exodus 12:35, 36); and Haman’s wealth went to Esther and Mordecai (Esther 8:1, 2).
+Job 27:16–17 further underscores the biblical primacy of this principle, “Though he piles up silver like dust and prepares garments as plentiful as the clay, he may prepare it, but the just will wear it and the innocent will divide the silver.”
+In fact, the biblical illustrations of wicked people’s wealth ending up in the storehouse of the righteous are numerous: Laban’s wealth ended up in Jacob’s hands (Genesis 31:1, 9, 16); the spoils of Egypt and Canaan were for Israel (Exodus 12:35, 36); and Haman’s wealth went to Esther and Mordecai (Esther 8:1, 2).

 V. HE CHOOSES GODLY FRIENDS

 So you will walk in the way of good men and keep to the paths of the righteous (Proverbs 2:20).